MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/external_field.rst

 Design
 ~~~~~~

+The :ref:`LFRic field section <section field>` described how the
-The infrastructure goes to some lengths to protect the raw field data from
+infrastructure goes to some lengths to protect the raw field data from
 interference.
-This provides a lot of value in the form of reliability and
+This provides a lot of value in the form of reliability
-maintainability.
+and maintainability.

 Transforming field data for an external user must, by definition, compromise
 that protection.
 The concept of external fields exists to minimise the scope of